sustainable-software-guidelines/Sustainable-Software-Development/README.md

 You’ll also find links to a growing collection of recommended books, websites, videos, and courses to support continuous learning and awareness of the latest advances in sustainable software development.

+We would like to thank Mohammadreza Mousavi, Professor of Software Engineering at King's College London, and Dr Kevin Lano, Reader in Software Engineering at King's College London, for providing valuable input to and feedback on the repository and research methodology.
+We appreciate their contribution to the repository and their recognition of the value it can bring to engineers.

 ## Summary Table